RPG Errata: Blood Red Sands, and Competition

 Victory Points!

 A little context: If you are unaware, a lot of the more complex board games measure who wins by tracking victory points — you can think of them like poker chips.
-There is almost always a very clear and/or specific method for gaining victory points, but usually the players have some limit on how many they can access in a turn.
+There is almost always a very clear and/or specific method for gaining victory points, but usually the players have some limit on how many they can gain in a turn.
 The game will then provide methods for increasing the amount of victory points available to a player on a turn by providing other actions or economies.

 In short, as a player, you are trying to purchase cards, win buildings, collect resources, or what have you; all in the hopes that you will then be able to use these assets to acquire more victory points than the person sitting next to you.
 Sometimes the VP are acquired throughout the game, sometimes all at once at the end.
 Either way, the goal of the game is VP.